lindseyW111/HelloWorld.js/README.md

 Output:

       true
-### And operator will return false when it hits the first false value, or will return the last true value, if all values are true.
+### And operator
+#### Will return false when it hits the first false value, or will return the last true value, if all values are true.

 Input: